Welcome to the Virtual Church Page

 We suggest, just like we regularly do on Sundays, that you come a little early, to make sure you are connected and ready before the service starts.

 Something important to remember: An invitation is only valid during the specific scheduled event, and will not work correctly at any other time.
 There will be separate invitations for separate events.
-The church services will be scheduled at the same time each Sunday, and the “Invitation link” for the church service will only work during the church service.
-We have provided the “invitations” on the website in the form of the little pictures of the church, and the coffee cup.
+The church services will be scheduled at the same time each Sunday, and the “Invitation link” for the church service will only work properly during the church service.
+We have provided the “invitations” on the website in the form of the little pictures of the church, and other icons for other events such as the Sunday School.